MirantisWorkloadMobility/CloudFerry/README.md

-Cloudferry also allow keep ip addresses of instances and transfer security groups (with rules) with automatic detection of network manager on source and destination clouds (neutron, quantum or nova).
+Cloudferry also allow keep ip addresses of instances and transfer security groups (with rules) with automatic detection of network manager on source and destination clouds (quantum/neutron or nova).

 All functions are configured in yaml file, you can see the examples in configs directory.